πŸ›’οΈ North America Oil & Gas Weekly Briefing

 Source: Canada Energy Regulator (CER).
 Western Canada holds ~88% of national gas storage.
 2026 ends Mar at ~602 Bcf (national: 684 Bcf, 22% above 5-yr avg).
 Nov 2025 national peak: 1,098 Bcf (record).
 Shaded band = 5-yr seasonal range (2020–2024).
 See: CER Market Snapshot, May 2026.

-This week: North America added 8 rigs week-over-week for the week ending June 5, bringing the US total to 563 and Canada to 169 for a combined count of 732.
-Canada continued its post-spring-breakup recovery, adding 7 rigs week-over-week across the Montney, Duvernay, and oil sands plays β€” extending the seasonal ramp that typically accelerates through June.
-In the US, oil rigs added 2 w/w to 431, while gas rigs eased by 1 to 124.
-US production at 13.8 mb/d remains near record highs, underscoring continued efficiency gains.
-Canada's rig count at 169 is up from 162 the prior week, with oil rigs (115, +6) and gas rigs (54, +1) both continuing to recover.
+This week: North America saw a net +10 rigs week-over-week for the week ending June 12, with Canada adding 11 rigs to 180 while the US eased by 1 to 562, for a combined count of 742.
+Canada's post-spring-breakup recovery is accelerating, adding 11 rigs across the Montney, Duvernay, and oil sands plays β€” now up from a seasonal low and closing in on typical June levels.
+In the US, oil rigs added 2 w/w to 433 and gas rigs eased by 3 to 121, with the Permian down 1 to 256.
+US production at 13.8 mb/d remains near record highs, underscoring continued efficiency gains despite a flat-to-lower rig count.
+The Permian Basin's 256 active rigs remains the dominant basin.

 US Total Rigs